-Choose the freshest and best looking vegetables you can find.
-This will ensure you get the best tasting pico!
+Choose the freshest and best-looking vegetables you can find.
+This will ensure you get the best-tasting pico!

 When cutting the jalapeños the oils will get on your skin: take care not to touch your face or eyes because it will hurt like crazy!
-Wash your hands well after handling the peppers, or where gloves will cutting them.
+Wash your hands well after handling the peppers, or wear gloves will cutting them.